eyework-net/photic-phenomena-simulator/README.md

 If you use this tool in academic presentations, publications, or research, please cite:

-> Your Name.
+> Ryota Kabura.
 Photic Phenomena Simulator.
 GitHub repository.
 2026.

 ---

 ## License

-MIT License
+Ryota Kabura

 ---